Dacosmicgiant/NotGPT_EdTech_CodeInovact/README.md

 4. Yash Mahamulkar

 Problem statement:
-- Generating an unique and efficient schedule for a user based on difficulty level of the subject and work load analysed using quick challenges.
+- Generating an unique and efficient schedule for a user based on difficulty level of the subject and work load.
 - Maximizing productivity and marks obtained by covering maximum data in minimum time.

 How it works:
 1. Accept the subjects the user wants to study
 2. Accept how difficult the subjects are for them.
 3. Get the deadline.
+4. Use relative priority index.
-4. Allot time for each subject based on difficulty faced by user and available time.(In ratios)
+5. Allot time for each subject based on difficulty faced by user and available time.(In ratios)

 If working on localhost: Download entire directory and run test.html